satansdeer/satansdeer.github.com/src/pages/posts/javascript-type-system/index.md

 Opposed to that, Javascript program will be generated regardless of kinds of data you do the computations on.
 For Javascript types always match up, which means that actually there is only one type.

 Here we need to make a note about types and classes.
-Both are data structuring mechanisms that describe things with certain structure and behavior.
+Both are data structuring mechanisms that describe things with certain structure and behaviour.

 The difference is that types are being mostly used at compile time to ensure program correctness.
 And Javascript doesn't have the compilation stage or static check stage by default.
 What Javascript does at runtime can be categorized as classification and has nothing to do with language syntax.